Wolfowitz Doctrine: Purpose and status

 The DPG was intended to establish long-term U.S. defense objectives extending into the next century:"The choices we make in this new situation will set the nation's direction into the next century." (p.
 1)Within the Pentagon, it served as definitive guidance for the formulation of the defense program for fiscal years 1994–1999:“This section (III.
 Programming for the Base Force) constitutes definitive guidance from the Secretary of Defense for formulation of the FY 94–99 Program Objectives Memoranda, to be used in conjunction with the Fiscal Guidance published by the Secretary on 14 February 1992.” (p.
+20)Following the collapse of the main adversary, Congress required a new explanation to justify continued large-scale defense spending.
+The development of a new strategy was "inextricably linked" to the defense budgets.

-20)Journalist Barton Gellman described the memorandum as a near-final draft of the DPG and characterized it as “long overdue.”
+Journalist Barton Gellman described the memorandum as a near-final draft of the DPG and characterized it as “long overdue.”
 In his assessment, the DPG represented “the cornerstone of the defense secretary’s policy and strategy”.